 Windscribe is a Canadian VPN service that provides excellent value for money.
-They have both a premium (paid) and free VPN plan available.
-This review primarily focuses on the premium VPN service which provides access to Netflix with the Windflix feature.
+They have both a premium (paid) and free plan available.
+This review primarily focuses on their premium VPN service which provides access to Netflix with the Windflix feature.

 Windscribe premium is a full-featured service that gives subscribers access to servers all over the world, unlimited bandwidth, and the ability to connect unlimited devices.
 Windscribe VPN has software for all popular platforms, as well as a Chrome browser extension that is also reviewed in this article.